shadanan/bbb4n/Istanbul - They Might Be Giants.md

 # Istanbul - They Might Be Giants

-## Intro
+Capo on fret 3 (chords relative to cappo)

+c1: Dm
+l1: Istanbul was Constantinople

-c1: Am Am Am E7 E7 Am Dm  Dm Am
+c1:           Dm

-## Verse 1
-c1: Am           Am                       Am            Am
-l1: Istanbul was Constantinople, now it's Istanbul, not Constantinople
+l1: Now it's Istanbul, not Constantinople

-c1:         E7                 E7
+c1:         A7
-l1: Been a long time gone, old Constantinople
+l1: Been a long time gone, Constantinople

-c1:          Am        Dm         Dm      Am
+c1:           Dm
 l1: Now it's Turkish delight on a moonlit night

-c1: Am           Am                      Am            Am
+c1: Dm
+l1: Every gal in Constantinople

+c1:           Dm
-l1: Every gal in Constantinople lives in Istanbul, not Constantinople
+l1: Lives in Istanbul, not Constantinople

-c1:       E7               E7                        Am         E7    Am
+c1:       A7
-l1: So if you've a date in Constantinople, she'll be waiting in Istanbul
+l1: So if you've a date in Constantinople

-## Chorus
-c1:      Am      Am       Am             Am
+c1:           Dm         A7     Dm
+l1: She'll be waiting in Istanbul
+l2: (slow down slightly at this part)

+c1:       Dm               Dm      A7     Dm
 l1: Even old New York was once New Amsterdam

-c1: Bm7                 E7           Am                   E7
+l2: (back to normal speed)

+c1: A7
+l1: Why they changed it I can't say

+c1: A
-l1: Why they changed it I can't say, people just liked it better that way
+l1: People just liked it better that way

-## Verse 2
-c1:    Am              Am                     Am               Am
+c1: Dm
+l1: So take me back to Constantinople

+c1:         Dm
-l1: So take me back to Constantinople, no you can't go back to Constantinople
+l1: No, you can't go back to Constantinople

-c1:         E7              E7                      Am                     Am
+c1:        A7
-l1: Been a long time gone,  Constantinople, why did Constantinople get the works?
+l1: Been a long time gone, Constantinople

+c1:         Dm
+l1: Why did Constantinople get the works?

-c1:        E7                        Am
+c1:        A7                        Dm
 l1: That's nobody's business but the Turks

-## Bridge 1
-c1: Am                          Am
-l1: Do do do do dodo do dododo, Do do do do dodo do dododo

-c1: E7                              Am
-l1: Do do do do dodo do dododo,     Itstanbul,(Itstanbul)

-c1: Am                          Am
-l1: Do do do do dodo do dododo, Do do do do dodo do dododo

-c1: E7                              Am
-l1: Do do do do dodo do dododo,     Itstanbul,(Itstanbul)

-## Chorus

-## Verse 1
-Istanbul was Constantinople,
-now it's Istanbul, not Constantinople
-Been a long time gone, old Constantinople
-Why did constantinople get the works
-That's nobodys business but the Turks

-## Bridge 2
-c1: Am Am Em

-c1: Am                          Am
-l1: Do do do do dodo do dododo, Do do do do dodo do dododo

-c1: E7                          Am
-l1: Do do do do dodo do dododo, Do do do dodo dodo

-## Verse 2
-So take me back to Constantinople
-No, You can't go back to Constantinople
-Been a long time gone Constantinople
-Why did Constantinople get the works?
-That's nobodys business but the Turks.

-ISTANBUL!!!!
+c1: Dm
+l1: Waooooooh

+c1: Dm
+l1: Waaaaaooooooh

+c1: A7
+l1: Waaaaaooooooh

+c1: Dm
+l1: Waaaaaaoooh

+l1: Istanbul (Istanbul)

+c1: Dm
+l1: Waooooooh

+c1: Dm
+l1: Waaaaaooooooh

+c1: A7
+l1: Waaaaaooooooh

+c1: Dm
+l1: Waaaaaaoooh

+l1: Istanbul (Istanbul)

+c1:       Dm               Dm      A7     Dm
+l1: Even old New York was once New Amsterdam
+l2: (back to normal speed)

+c1: A7
+l1: Why they changed it I can't say

+c1: A
+l1: People just liked it better that way

+c1: Dm
+l1: Istanbul was Constantinople

+c1:           Dm
+l1: Now it's Istanbul, not Constantinople

+c1:         A7
+l1: Been a long time gone, Constantinople

+c1:         Dm
+l1: Why did Constantinople get the works?

+c1:        A7                        Dm
+l1: That's nobody's business but the Turks.
+l2: Dm Dm A7 Dm x2

+c1:     Dm
+l1: So take me back to Constantinople

+c1:         Dm
+l1: No, you can't go back to Constantinople

+c1:        A7
+l1: Been a long time gone, Constantinople

+c1:         Dm
+l1: Why did Constantinople get the works?

+c1:        A7                        Dm
+l1: That's nobody's business but the Turks.

+c1:      Dm
+l1: Istanbul